 Visit Career & College Promise to learn about opportunities for high school students to earn college credit at Central Piedmont.

-only students who need a specific course to graduate from Central Piedmont that semester will be given permission to register for a full class section.
-If that is your situation, have your faculty advisor email Theresa Russo confirming your status
+Only students who need a specific course to graduate from Central Piedmont that semester will be given permission to register for a full class section.
+If that is your situation, have your faculty advisor email Theresa Russo& confirming your status.
+Please do not ask for permission to enroll in a full class if you are not scheduled to graduate this semester from Central Piedmont.
+If you need the class to meet transfer requirements (MCR), you are not considered “scheduled to graduate.”

 Taking communication and journalism courses at Central Piedmont can give you the knowledge and foundation you need to succeed in a variety of careers.
 Visit Career Coach for detailed career opportunities, salary information, and job openings.